 It also features the latest educational technology and financial research capabilities, including a trading room that simulates an actual financial operations center.
 As part of the university’s ongoing commitment to sustainability, the new building was constructed with the goal of achieving Leadership in Energy and Environmental Design (LEED) designation.

 Radford University has always been committed to educating the whole student, both inside and outside of the classroom.
-To that end, we are constructing a 112,000-square-foot fitness center.
-The facility will provide students with recreational, wellness and exercise therapies.
-Work began on the building, which will be located off of Jefferson Street, in the fall of 2012.
+To that end, 110,000-square-foot recreation and wellness center opened in 2014.
+The facility provides students with recreational, wellness and exercise therapies.

 By the fall of 2015, plans are in the works to have completed a multi-level, 115,000-square-foot facility to serve as the home of the Center for the Sciences.
 The building will house laboratory, research and classroom spaces with energy-efficient features.